RomellPineda/twitter_data/README.md

 git checkout main
 git push origin <my_branchname...>
 ```
-Notify reviewer of pending review
+Notify team member of pending review

 ## Conflict Resolution Plan
-In the unlikely event that team members encounter an unresolvable issue between themselves, a knowledgeable, neutral third-party will be consulted to resolve the issue.
-However, team members are encouraged to exhaustively attempt to resolve all issues internally.
+In the unlikely event that team members encounter an unresolvable issue between themselves, a knowledgeable, neutral third-party will be consulted to aid in resolution.
+However, team members are encouraged to resolve all issues internally.